-The construction sector in China is booming – not surprising given that the frenzied activity on building sites all over China is one of the key factors in the nation’s continuing economic growth.
-This trend has been unbroken for many years: The rate at which new buildings are rising up out of the ground is unequalled anywhere else in the world.
-As far as the technical aspects of their design are concerned, they differ from standard practice in Germany in at least two major respects:
+The construction sector in China is booming – not surprising given that the frenzied activity on building sites all over China is one of the key factors influencing the nation’s continuing economic growth.
+This trend has been unbroken for many years: the rate at which new buildings are springing up is unparalleled anywhere else in the world.
+As far as the technical aspects of their design are concerned, these buildings differ from standard practice in Germany in at least two major respects:

 - Due to the immense scale and pace of urbanization in China, urban development is extremely dense.
-In other words, both residential and office buildings are being constructed as multi-story structures, in close proximity to one another.
-This can be both an advantage and a disadvantage in terms of energy efficiency.
-For while increased density allows for the creation of shared infrastructures, it also limits the space available for local power generation.
-Consequently, many of the tried-and-tested solutions widely utilized in Germany are impracticable in China, because there is not enough room to install the necessary renewable energy systems.
-Geothermal systems require a large area of open land adjacent to the building, and thermal solar collectors and photovoltaic cells require a large roof surface.
+In other words, both residential and office buildings are being constructed as multi-story structures in close proximity to one another.
+This can be both an advantage and a disadvantage when it comes to energy efficiency.
+Although increased density enables shared infrastructures to be created, it also limits the space available for local power generation.
+Consequently, many of the tried-and-tested solutions widely used in Germany are impracticable in China because there is simply not enough space to install the necessary renewable energy systems.
+Geothermal systems require a large area of open land adjacent to the building while thermal solar collectors and photovoltaic cells need a large roof surface.

-Demand for solutions of this type is particularly high in China, as demonstrated by the attendance figures for the first BAU Congress China in Beijing in 2014 and the first WUFI® seminars in Shanghai.
+The demand for solutions of this type is particularly high in China, as demonstrated by the attendance figures of the first BAU Congress China in Beijing in 2014 and the first WUFI® seminars in Shanghai.

-The number of visitors to the exhibition and participants in the congress program surpassed all expectations.
+The number of visitors to the exhibition and people taking part in the congress program surpassed all expectations.